-Source: Prepared in accordance with Housing Supply Target Methodology for Development Planning Guidelines for Planning Authorities (DHLGH, 2020).
+Source: Prepared in accordance with Appendix 1 'Housing Supply Target Methodology for Development Planning Guidelines for Planning Authorities' (DHLGH, 2020).

-Methodology is provided in the guidelines to establish the housing demand up to 2026, taking into account the 25% 'headroom' up to 2026 that is afforded to County Wicklow in the NPF 'Roadmap', as well as the number of units completed in 2020.
+Methodology is provided in the guidelines to establish the housing demand up to 2026, taking into account the 25% 'headroom' up to 2026 that is afforded to County Wicklow in the NPF 'Roadmap',-as well as the number of units completed in 2020.
+In addition, further guidance and data has been provided by the Department into the crafting of the population and housing targets for the development plan 6-year period, which integrates the +25% for 2026 methodology as well as units completed / estimated to be completed by the time the plan is adopted.